Talk to your kids about sextortion

 Did this video make you laugh, but also teach you about something serious?
 Share it with your kids to start the conversation and encourage them to be as informed as you are about sextortion and how it happens.

 Keeping up with the fast-paced changes in today’s technology is hard.
-Download new apps and try them out.
-Ask your kid what their favorite apps are.
-The more you talk about this with your child, the easier it will be to understand if something bad is happening, and the easier it will be for them to share uncomfortable situations with you.
+The more you talk about this with your child about their digital world, the easier it will be to understand if something bad is happening, and the easier it will be for them to share uncomfortable situations with you.
+You can get started here.

 Spread the word.